gp2018hw/web-programming/README.md

 ### Contents

 - **Week Two**
 Week Two comprised of my basic git and github setup, testing forks and pushing commits through my text editor of choice, VS Code.
 Set up a basic file system with a singular folder and added some simple code to each.

 - **Week Three**
 Completing lab exercises and code examples given in the lectures to see how they work and if they work.
 Also creating this readme.md file to add documentation to everything I create.

 - **Week Four**
 Updated README.md file to include a checklist in order to keep track of my progress throughout the course.
+Implemented JQuery examples and tested them to deepen my understanding on the topic area.
+I wanted to try out a new file system for week four but may revert back to the original come week 5 start as it looks very cluttered.
+This week contains 4 short examples of JQuery in action.

 ### Github Checklist
 Account Setup: